POPULATION ECOLOGY & EVOLUTIONARY GENETICS GROUP

 Follow us on twitter!

 Our group is committed to building an inclusive and collaborative research team that fosters critical thinking and creativity within a supportive learning and research environment.
 We also know that confidence gaps and imposter syndrome are real, normal, and commonly felt.

 I'm always happy to hear from potential students and postdocs interested in joining or collaborating with the group.
 If you wish to get in touch about opportunities please send me an email and tell me a bit about yourself and your research interests, and what make you interested in joining us.
 Funding will often be the limiting factor in deciding whether I can take on additional students.
-Even when there are no advertised positions it's still good hear from interested students as funding sources sometimes arise and need to be filled quickly.
+But, even when there are no advertised positions it's still good hear from interested students as funding sources sometimes arise and need to be filled quickly.

 Potential graduate funding sources include NSERC (MSc/PhD/Postdoc; Canadian citizens and permanent residents), Manitoba Graduate Scholarships (MSc only; out of province students are eligible) and University of Manitoba Graduate Scholarships (MSc/PhD; out of province students eligible).